xavierpok/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** starting from 1.
 * When a new contact is created, the contact is un-marked by default.
-* Does NOT update the last modified time of the given person to the current time when executed
+* Does NOT update the last modified time of the given person to the current time when executed.

 Examples:
 * `list` followed by `mark 2` marks the 2nd person in the address book as contact of interest.